With the right plan, you can make a legacy sized gift.

 The $10 Million Deduction

 How much can §1202 for Qualified Small Business Stock save you?
 The exclusion for each taxpayer is limited to the greater of (i) $10 million OR (ii) 10 times the taxpayer’s investment.
-This means that the exclusion for an entrepreneur may be on $10 million of gain, while the exclusion for an investor may be much greater.
-If, for instance, an investor invests $20 million, they may obtain an exclusion for $200 million of gain ($20M x 10 = $200M).
+The exclusion for an entrepreneur may be on $10 million of gain, while the exclusion for an investor may be much greater.